tpgarcia/d2wlasso/README.md

 The reference for the original pliable lasso can be found at:
 * [Structured variable selection with q-values](https://doi.org/10.1093/biostatistics/kxt012) by Tanya P. Garcia et al (2013).
+* [Influence of Measures of Significance based Weights in the Weighted Lasso](https://www.statindex.org/articles/285259) by Tanya P. Garcia and Samuel Müller (2014).

 ## Installation